GreenHatCode/ALGORITHMIZATION/DeliciousFoodCafeMFCApp/README.txt

-Visual example how I use OnMouseMove when I free of work.
+Visual example how I use OnMouseMove.